 In January 2016, the FASB issued ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities" that requires most equity investments to be measured at fair value and subsequent changes in fair value to be recognized in net income.
 The guidance covers presentation and disclosure requirements of financial liabilities and the classification and measurement of financial instruments.
 The guidance is effective for annual reporting periods and interim periods within those annual reporting periods beginning after December 15, 2017.
-The Company is currently evaluating this statement and its impact on its results of operations or financial position.
+We adopted this guidance in the first quarter of fiscal 2019.
+The adoption did not have a material impact on our consolidated financial statements.

-In February 2016, the FASB issued ASU 2016-02, "Leases", which will require a lessee to recognize assets and liabilities with lease terms of more than 12 months.
-Both capital and operating leases will need to be recognized on the balance sheet.
-The guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
-The Company is currently evaluating this statement and its impact on its results of operations or financial position.
+In February 2016, the FASB issued ASU 2016-02, "Leases", which requires a lessee to recognize assets and liabilities with lease terms of more than 12 months.
+Both capital and operating leases are to be recognized on the balance sheet.
+The guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019 which is our first quarter of fiscal 2020.
+We have analyzed all lease transactions during fiscal year 2019.
+The Company elected not to reassess expired contracts or adjust comparative periods.
+The Company determined that no change to current accounting treatment is warranted due to the underlying nature of our leases.
+In the case of month-to-month lease or rental agreements with terms of 12 months or less, the Company made an accounting policy election to not recognize lease assets and liabilities.
+The Company performed a detailed analysis and determined that there were no indicators of longer-term leases at this time.
+The application of this pronouncement will result in additional disclosures detailing our lease arrangements.
+The Company continues to evaluate this statement and its impact on its results of operations or financial position but do not expect a material impact on our consolidated financial statements.